Restaurants Brighton guide to

 Merakai Brewing Co.
 (Uckfield) – Bold, modern brewing with a taproom in Worthing.

 360° Brewing Co.
-(Sheffield Park) – Reliable, well-rounded beers found across the region.
+(Sheffield Park) – Known for reliable, well-rounded beers found across the region, including at The Duck Inn in Rottingdean.

-Gun Brewery (Heathfield) – Eco-conscious brewers with a focus on quality.
+Gun Brewery (Heathfield) – Eco-conscious brewers with a focus on quality, pouring at The Better Half, The Jolly Sportsman, and Shoreline Coffee & Kitchen in Hove.

 Hairy Dog Brewery (Wivelsfield) – Traditional brewing with a local touch.